Accreditation by AACSB International, the premier accreditation association for business schools.

 * This applies only to new students entering the University in Fall 2016 or later.

 The BBA program consists of 120 credit hours (minimum) of undergraduate coursework, including general education, pre-business core, business core, and major courses.

-All undergraduate business students must declare and fulfill the requirements for a major in at least one of the following areas: Accounting, Finance, General Business, International Business, Organizational Behavior and Human Resources Management, Management (with specialization in Entrepreneurship or Operations Management), or Marketing.
+All undergraduate business students must declare and fulfill the requirements for a major in at least one of the following areas: Accounting, Finance, General Business, International Business, Organizational Behavior and Human Resources Management, Entrepreneurship and Innovation Management, Operations and Supply Chain Management, or Marketing.
 The majors in the BBA program are developed around market needs and faculty expertise and allow you to focus your studies and develop skills in an area of business consistent with your career objectives.

 The School of Management honors program offers students of superior ability and demonstrated achievement an opportunity to broaden and enrich their management education.
 Supplementing and paralleling the regular curriculum, it encourages greater depth and breadth in regular courses and offers independent study and research.
 The program includes an opportunity for off-campus study and an honors thesis.
 Upon completion of the program, students are named a School of Management honor program scholar, which is denoted on their transcript and diploma.